Rethinking Re-Sampling in Imbalanced Semi-Supervised Learning: An Empirical Study of Re-Sampling and Decoupling in Imbalanced SSL

 \textbf{Main Results.} Table \ref{tab:cifar10joint} summarizes the results on CIFAR-10 dataset with $\lambda = 50, 100, 150$ and $\beta = 1, 2$ with a joint training scheme.
 FixMatch with random sampling performs reasonably well on the imbalanced ratio $\lambda = 50$, but the accuracy decreases significantly with increasing $\lambda$.
 In contrast, proper balancing strategies can strongly boost the overall performance compared to random sampling.
 On average with changing re-sampling strategies FixMatch can obtain $4\%$ improvement.
 The absolute accuracy gain is as much as $6.5\%$ when $\lambda=150$ and $\beta=1$ with the reverse sampler for both labeled data and unlabeled data.

-\emph{Per-class Precision \& Recall Analysis.} We analyze the per-class precision and recall in Figure \ref{fig:bias} to better understand the observed performances in Table \ref{tab:cifar10joint}.
+\emph{Per-class Precision \& Recall Analysis.} To take a closer look at why the performance of the model is much lower than their balanced counterparts and to account for the reason why simple re-balancing strategies work, we analyze the per-class precision and recall in Figure \ref{fig:bias} to better understand the observed performances in Table \ref{tab:cifar10joint}.
 We observe that our baseline FixMatch without re-sampling achieves high recall on head classes but very low recall on tail classes.
 For example, the recall on the most majority class of CIFAR-10 is $97.3\%$.
 On the contrary, that of the most minority class is only $15.7\%$.
-Meanwhile, the precision of head classes and tail classes follows exactly the opposite pattern.
-To be specific, the precision of the minority class of CIFAR-10 is $95.2\%$, while that of the most majority class is only $51.9\%$.
+Meanwhile, the precision of head classes and tail classes follows exactly the opposite pattern, i.e. the precision of the minority class is $95.2\%$, while that of the most majority class is only $51.9\%$.
 These two trends clearly show that the model without re-sampling will wrongly classify most of the tail class samples into head classes with low confidence but have high confidence on the correctly classified tail classes samples.
 This provides us with empirical evidence that supports the manual re-sampling to increase the frequency of tail class data during training.
-As a comparison, FixMatch with a mean sampler for both labeled data and unlabeled data, though still subject to these general trends, greatly alleviates the biases (e.g. the most minority recall: $15.7\%$ -> $52.8\%$, the most majority precision: $51.9\%$ -> $61.8\%$).
-This explains the overall accuracy gain on the class-balanced test sets (i.e. $67.3\%$ -> $72.3\%$).
+As a comparison, FixMatch with a mean sampler for both labeled and unlabeled data, though still subject to these general trends, greatly alleviates the biases (e.g. the most minority recall: $15.7\%\rightarrow52.8\%$, the most majority precision: $51.9\%\rightarrow61.8\%$).
+This explains the overall accuracy gain on the class-balanced test sets (i.e. $67.3\%\rightarrow72.3\%$).

 \emph{Summary.} From our study of different re-sampling strategies in a joint learning scheme, we observe that \textbf{re-sampling helps to alleviate the model bias towards head classes and greatly improves the performance on tail classes}.
 While this finding aligns with the conclusion in the supervised setting, we confirm its correctness in imbalanced SSL and further analyze the potential reason.